John Stanley, 1st Baron Stanley of Alderley

 John Thomas Stanley, 1st Baron Stanley of Alderley (26 November 1766 – 23 October 1850), known as Sir John Stanley, 7th Baronet, from 1807 to 1839, was an English peer and politician.

 Early life and education

 Stanley was born at Alderley Park, Cheshire, the son of Sir John Thomas Stanley FRSE (1735–1827), 6th Baronet. and Margaret Owen, heiress of the Penrhos estate on Anglesey.

 This branch of the Stanley family descended from the Hon.
 Sir John Stanley, third son of Thomas Stanley, 1st Baron Stanley (whose eldest son Thomas was created Earl of Derby in 1485).

 He was the elder brother of Edward Stanley, the Bishop of Norwich.
 His sister, Margaretta Louisa Anne, married Gen. Sir Baldwin Leighton, 6th Baronet.

-He was educated at Edinburgh University.
+From 12 to 14 years old, his education was in the hands of Mr. James Six, the inventor of the U-tube maximum-and-minimum thermometer, in a private school in Greenwich.
+From 14 to 20, he was making the Grand Tour with a tutor.
+During the years 1781—2 he was at the court of Brunswick.
+Here, he fell deeply in love with the Princess Caroline, though he was still only fifteen.

+But a marriage could not be arranged for him, and the poor girl had the misfortune to become queen to George IV, probably the most worthless of English kings.
+Poor Stanley was dragged away, and spent the next five years in Neuchâtel, Montpellier and Turin, and later in other parts of Italy.

+The young nobleman became acquainted with life in some very polished courts.
+He became perfectly fluent in French, German and Italian.
+He climbed Etna and Vesuvius.
+And he developed scientific interests.
+When he was 21, he returned to Britain, and studied science at Edinburgh University for two years.

+In Edinburgh he became acquainted Joseph Banks, who led an expedition to Iceland in 1772, which may have directed Stanley's attention to the northern countries.

+For a young man of 22 thus to lead his own expedition was then quite without precedent.
+He chartered his own ship, recruited a team of scientific helpers, and carried through the bulk of his ambitious plans during the course of the summer of 1789, finally returning to Edinburgh without the loss of a man, indeed, without serious mishap of any kind.

 Career

 Stanley succeeded in the baronetcy and to the family seat at Alderley Park in Cheshire on his father's death in 1807.
 He was appointed High Sheriff of Anglesey for 1809.

 He was elected to the House of Commons for Wootton Bassett in 1790, a seat he held until 1796.
 He was also elected a Fellow of the Royal Society in 1790.
 In 1839 Stanley was raised to the peerage as Baron Stanley of Alderley, in the County of Chester.